 State of Illinois

 Governor JB Pritzker announced the creation of a centralized state website detailing the state’s evolving response to the COVID-19 pandemic.
 The website includes news, prevention information, preparation efforts, FAQs, resources and more information about coronavirus.

 On May 5, 2020 Governor Pritzker presented Restore Illinois, a five-phase plan to safely reopen the state.
 The state is divided into four regions, each of which could enter different phases of reopening at different times.

-Who Should I Call If I’m Not Feeling Well?
+What Should I Do If I’m Not Feeling Well?

 For general questions about COVID-19, call the IDPH hotline at 1-800-889-3931 or email firstname.lastname@example.org.

 Social Distancing for Pets